AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/overview.md

 ---

-# Introducing Assets as a Cloud Service {#assets-cloud-service-introduction}
+# Introduzione ad Assets as a Cloud Service {#assets-cloud-service-introduction}

 <!-- Need review information from gklebus -->